DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: DCA2/The Penalty Convex-Concave Procedure

 which with the use of Lemma~\ref{lem:PenalyFuncDecrease} implies that $f_0(x_n) + \langle t_*, s_n \rangle \to - \infty$ as $n \to \infty$ (recall that $t_* = t_n$ for any sufficiently large $n$, since the penalty parameter can be updated only a finite number of times).
 On the other hand, as was shown above (see the proof of Lemma~\ref{lem:PenalizedProblem_WellPosedness}), one has

-Consequently, $\Phi_c(x_n) \to - \infty$, which contradicts the fact that by our assumption this function is bounded below on $A$.
-Therefore one can conclude that $x_*$ is a generalized critical point for $t_*$. \end{proof}
+Consequently, $\Phi_c(x_n) \to - \infty$, which contradicts the fact that by our assumption this function is bounded below on $Q$.
+Therefore one can conclude that $x_*$ is a generalized $t_*$-critical point. \end{proof}

-\begin{remark} Note that in the previous theorem it is sufficient to suppose that the penalty function $\Phi_c$ is bounded below on $A$ for $c = \inf\{ \langle t_*, s \rangle \mid s \in K, \: \| s \| = 1 \}$, which is, in the general case, greater than $c$ from the formulation of the theorem.
+\begin{remark} In the previous theorem it is sufficient to suppose that the penalty function $\Phi_c$ is bounded below on $Q$ for $c = \inf\{ \langle t_*, s \rangle \mid s \in K, \: \| s \| = 1 \}$, which is, in the general case, greater than $c$ from the formulation of the theorem.
 However, such assumption is inconsistent with the a priori approach, since it is based on the information about the behaviour of the sequence $\{ t_n \}$, which is not known in advance. \end{remark}

-Finally, let us consider the a posteriori approach to convergence analysis, which allows one to obtain sufficient conditions for the convergence of Algorithm~\ref{alg:CCP_penalty} to a critical point for the problem $(\mathcal{P})$.
+Finally, let us consider the a posteriori approach to convergence analysis, which allows one to obtain sufficient conditions for the convergence of Algorithmic Pattern~\ref{alg:CCP_penalty} to a critical point for the problem $(\mathcal{P})$.